the-overdriven/mw-enhanced/README.md

 Set the time scaling value to 45, it seems to be most optimal for combat, as lower values might make animations too slow.
 </details>

-## It's too easty to start new game by misclicking
+## It's too easy to start new game by misclicking
 Install [New Game Confirmation](https://www.nexusmods.com/morrowind/mods/47693)

 ## How to cast spells on key press, to not switch between weapon and magic all the time?